 - Decrease the number of out-of-home placements

-The intervention used in this study was first tested with foster parents in Oregon.
-So far, 700 foster and kinship parents in San Diego County, California have participated.
-The study also focuses on what it takes to transfer a successful program model from one community to another.
-The study is a collaboration between researchers at the Oregon Social Learning Center, the Child and Adolescent Services Research Center (CASRC), and the County of San Diego Health and Human Services Agency (HHSA).Year Project Began: 2000
+The study also focused on what it takes to transfer a successful program model from one community to another.
+The study was a collaboration between researchers at the Oregon Social Learning Center, the Child and Adolescent Services Research Center (CASRC), and the County of San Diego Health and Human Services Agency (HHSA).Year Project Began: 2000

 Funder: National Institute of Mental Health